The Decline of Western Civilization: Plot

 Featuring concert footage of Los Angeles punk bands and interviews both with band members, the publishers of Slash fanzine, and with the punks who made up their audience, the film offers a look into a subculture that was largely ignored by the rock music press of the time.

-The promotional poster for The Decline (and the record cover of the soundtrack album) featured a close-up frame of Germs singer Darby Crash supine on stage with his eyes closed.
-Crash died from a heroin-induced suicide shortly before the film was released (the poster was designed before his death).
+The promotional poster for The Decline, and the record cover of the soundtrack album, featured a close-up frame of Germs singer Darby Crash lying on stage with his eyes closed.
+Crash died from a heroin-induced suicide before the film was released.
+The poster was designed before his death.

 Bands included are Black Flag, Germs, X, Alice Bag Band, the Circle Jerks, Catholic Discipline, and Fear.
 The Germs' performance was replicated in the 2007 Darby Crash biopic What We Do Is Secret.